 Payment of your deductible, copay, or full fee if no insurance is used, is expected at time of service.
 I am an in-network provider for some insurance plans, including: Geisinger, Highmark, Capital Blue Cross, UBH, UPMC, and Aetna.
 I encourage you to call your insurance company to verify that I am in-network with your specific plan.

 I graduated with a Bachelor’s degree in Psychology from Bloomsburg University in 2004 and obtained my Master’s in Social Work degree from Temple University in 2007.
 After satisfying the necessary requirements, including passing written exams and completing 3,500 hours of supervised work, I received my Clinical License in Social Work in 2009.
+I am currently licensed to practice in Pennsylvania and Florida.

 I have worked in various settings as a helping professional since 2004.
 I began working with teenagers in career and college development before working as a Multisystemic Therapist with at-risk youth.
 I have been a therapist in a generalist practice since 2007, which gave me experience with a large variety of conditions including depression, anxiety, anger, stress, and relationship conflict.
 Since beginning my private practice in early 2012, I have focused primarily on working with children and teenagers.